-Coco White has been flooding our Instagram feeds over the past year, but what exactly is it?
-Well, when it comes to teeth whitening, it definitely seems to be one of the most celebrity-adored out there.
+Coco White has been flooding our Instagram feeds over the past few months, but what exactly is it?
+Well, when it comes to teeth whitening, it’s the new kid on the block.
+And everyone wants in.

-Teeth whitening kits have long been our go-to when it comes to getting pearly whites to rival the A-list.
-But they often get a hard time, too, due to many brands using harsh chemicals that can strip the enamel off your teeth.
+Teeth whitening kits have long been our go-to when it comes to getting pearly whites to rival Cheryl Fernandez-Versini’s.

-Coco White promises to be different.
-And with the likes of Kylie Jenner, Little Mix's Leigh-Anne Pinnock, Bella Thorne, TOWIE's Lydia Bright, Lindsay Lohan, Vanessa Hudgens and Charlotte Crosby all now championing Coco White's coconut oil teeth whitening kits, it's time to share our review and out what all the fuss is about.
+And with the likes of Made In Chelsea’s Louise Thompson, Scott Disick, Bella Thorne, Lindsay Lohan, TOWIE’s Lucy Mecklenburgh, Lindsay Lohan, Vanessa Hudgens and Charlotte Crosby all now championing Coco White’s coconut oil teeth whitening kits, it’s time to find out what all the fuss is about.

 Does it work?
 Could it potentially be harmful?
 We ask Dr Peta Leigh from award-winning dental and orthodontic practice, Elleven, to shed some light on one of the most popular DIY teeth-whitening tactic of oil pulling.

 Read: Bootea: The Detox Trick That’s ALL Over Your Instagram Feed…

 Coco White claims to use an ancient Indian folk remedy ‘Oil Pulling’ to provide a 100% natural alternative to the usually chemical-fuelled teeth whitening craze.
 It involves swishing a small amount of plaque-killing coconut oil around your mouth to reduce the bacteria that lives there.
 Bacteria is what causes a ‘biofilm’ to form on your teeth (otherwise known as plaque).
 When the Coco White oil gets rinsed round your mouth, the bacteria gets dissolved in it, meaning less biofilm and shinier, whiter teeth.